Prague Experience logoPrague tourist information & travel guide logo

 Entertainment in Prague

-Throughout the time of the Easter markets, there is entertainment galore in Prague, including traditional Czech and Medieval nights, and highly atmospheric Easter concerts.
+There is entertainment galore on offer throughout the time of the Easter markets in Prague, including traditional Czech nights and Medieval feasts, highly atmospheric classical concerts, and some beautiful opera productions.

 Classical Concerts

-We particularly recommend attending a classical concert in Prague.
-Performances are staged in grand concert halls, ornate opera houses and theatres, Baroque palaces, and ancient churches, and are simply magical at this time of the year.
+We particularly recommend attending a classical concert.
+Performances are staged in grand concert halls, ornate opera houses and theatres, Baroque palaces and ancient churches.
+All the concerts are simply magical at this time of year.

 Classical Concerts in Prague